-- water is becoming a scarce resource and should not be taken for granted - future developments in the East Midlands should recognise the limited availability of water as an influence on their location and timing, and should incorporate water efficiency measures and sustainable drainage systems at the feasibility or planning stage - water abstraction cut-backs are necessary in some areas to improve the environment - a 'twin-track' approach to meeting future demands should be followed, combining further water resource developments and improvements with sensible management of our demands through efficient use - the River Trent has the potential to provide a sustainable source for public water supplies in the East Midlands - water companies should maintain the good progress made in recent years to reduce mains leakage, and further attention to leakage control may also be necessary - over the next 25 years, we expect household water metering to become more widespread, providing a greater incentive for sensible use of water in the home, with appropriate tariffs to protect vulnerable households - industry should strive to use water efficiently and realise the economic and environmental benefits - farmers should strive to use water efficiently and consider opportunities to work with others to develop new sources of water and consider the development of winter storage to ensure reliable supplies - climate change studies suggest summers could become drier and winters wetter.
+- water is becoming a scarce resource and should not be taken for granted - future developments in the West Midlands should recognise the limited availability of water as an influence on their location and timing, and should incorporate water efficiency measures and sustainable drainage systems at the feasibility or planning stage - water abstraction cut-backs are necessary in some areas to improve the environment - a 'twin-track' approach to meeting future demands should be followed, combining further water resource developments and improvements with sensible management of our demands through efficient use - the River Severn has the potential to provide a sustainable source of further public water supplies, following commissioning of Shropshire Groundwater Scheme phases 4 and 5, and a review of the Severn Control Rules - water companies should maintain the good progress made in recent years to reduce mains leakage, and further attention to leakage control may also be necessary - over the next 25 years, we expect household water metering to become more widespread, providing a greater incentive for sensible use of water in the home, with appropriate tariffs to protect vulnerable households - industry should strive to use water efficiently and realise the economic and environmental benefits - farmers should strive to use water efficiently and consider opportunities to work with others to develop new sources of water and consider the development of winter storage to ensure reliable supplies - climate change studies suggest summers could become drier and winters wetter.
 Water resource options that are flexible to the possible impacts of climate change are preferred - mineral and aggregate companies should take steps to minimise the impact of their extraction operations on the local water environment.

-The East Midlands has a valuable water environment in need of our protection.
-Newark Castle on the banks of the River Trent.
+The West Midlands has a valuable water environment in need of our protection.
+Warwick Castle on the banks of the River Avon.